truera/trulens/docs/trulens_eval/evaluation/feedback_selectors/selecting_components.md

+# Selecting Components

 LLM applications come in all shapes and sizes and with a variety of different control flows.
 As a result it’s a challenge to consistently evaluate parts of an LLM application trace.

 Therefore, we’ve adapted the use of [lenses](https://en.wikipedia.org/wiki/Bidirectional_transformation) to refer to parts of an LLM stack trace and use those when defining evaluations.